PacificCommunity/ofp-sam-transition-plan/workshops/2024-08-matapouri/notes/day3.md

 developed jointly by tuna RFMOs might be the only option that can score high in all three criteria.

+The three criteria incur conflict in their achievement, and inevitable trade-offs are required when considering the various options for future platforms.
-The main problems that SPC is are related to criteria 2 and 3.
-The current usage of MFCL already meets criterion 1, so Gadget would only provide an incremental improvement in that criterion without solving the problems meeting criteria 2 and 3.
+The main problems that SPC currently have are related to the criteria 2 and 3.
+The current usage of MFCL already meets criterion 1, so Gadget would only provide an incremental improvement in that criterion, and perhaps not solving the problems in meeting criteria 2 and 3.
 Migrating tuna assessments from MFCL to Stock Synthesis could be a partial sacrifice in criterion 1 to greatly improve criteria 2 and 3.